African-American LGBTQ community

-The African-American LGBT community, otherwise referred to as the Black American LGBT community, is part of the overall LGBTQ culture and overall African-American culture.
+The African-American LGBTQ community, otherwise referred to as the Black American LGBTQ or Black Queer community, is part of the overall LGBTQ culture and overall African-American culture.
 The initialism LGBTQ stands for lesbian, gay, bisexual, transgender, and queer.

 A landmark event for the LGBTQ community, and the Black LGBTQ community in particular, was the Stonewall uprising in 1969, in New York City's Greenwich Village, where Black activists including Stormé DeLarverie (who instigated the uprising) and Marsha P. Johnson (who was in the vanguard of the later pushback against the police) played key roles in the events.

 Following Stonewall, the 1996 legal precedent Romer v.
 Evans also had a major impact.
 Ruling in favor of Romer, Justice Kennedy asserted in the case commentary that Colorado's state constitutional amendment denying LGBTQ people protection from discrimination "bore no purpose other than to burden LGB persons".
 Advancements in public policy, social discourse, and public knowledge have assisted in the progression and coming out of many Black LGBTQ individuals.
 Statistics show an increase in accepting attitudes towards lesbians and gays among general society.
 A Gallup survey shows that acceptance rates went from 38% in 1992 to 52% in 2001.
 However, when looking at the LGBTQ community through a racial lens, the Black community lacks many of these advantages.

-4.6% of African Americans self-identified as LGBTQ in 2016.
+4.6% of African Americans self-identified as LGBT in 2016.
+African American women are more likely to openly identify as LGBTQ than African American men.
 Surveys and research have shown that 80% of African-Americans say gays and lesbians endure discrimination compared to 61% of White Americans.
 Black members of the LGBTQ community are not only seen as the "other" due to their race, they are also seen as the "other" due to their sexuality, as a result, they occasionally hear both racist and anti-LGBTQ rhetoric.

 History

-African American LGBT history dates back to the era of slavery.
-Black men were subjected to "buck breaking".
-White slave owners would often rape male slaves to embarrass or humiliate them.